 In 2018, Danni graduated from Royal Holloway, University of London, where she was a choral scholar and winner of the University Chamber Music Prize.
 Prior to her master’s studies, she was a member of the NYCGB Fellowship and Genesis Sixteen.
 Since then, she has performed with The Sixteen, conducted by Harry Christophers and Eamonn Dougan, across the UK, Australia, and Singapore.

 Her extensive ensemble work includes collaborations with The Sixteen, La Nuova Musica, Academy of Ancient Music, Recordare Chamber Choir, Polyphony, Southwell Festival Voices, Chamber Choir of Ireland, The Carice Singers, The Hanover Band, The Marian Consort, The Chamber Choir of London and The English Concert.
-Danni is also co-founder of the Recordare Chamber Choir, alongside conductor Harry Bradford and soprano Kirsty O’Neill.
+Danni is co-founder of the Recordare Chamber Choir, alongside conductor Harry Bradford and soprano Kirsty O’Neill.
+She is also a regular member of the choir at St Paul’s Church, Knightsbridge.

 Her opera credits include Peasblossom in A Midsummer Night’s Dream (Royal Academy Opera), Nanetta in Verdi’s Falstaff (RAO Opera Scenes), Lucette in Massenet’s Cendrillon (VF Opera Scenes), and Phyllis in Iolanthe (Love Opera & Green Opera’s online G&S production directed by Eleanor Burke).
 During lockdown, she contributed numerous learning tracks for Run by Singers and The Self Isolation Choir.